-This rapidly growing technology therefore gives us a glimpse of the future of fine art and collectibles, not by dispensing with the physical in favour of the digital, but by uniting the two in a more symbiotic ecosystem which better serves both those who collect works of art and those who facilitate their sale.
+This rapidly growing technology, therefore, gives us a glimpse of the future of fine art and collectibles, not by dispensing with the physical in favour of the digital, but by uniting the two in a more symbiotic ecosystem that better serves both those who collect works of art and those who facilitate their sale.

 Online auctions in fine form

 Leading auction houses such as Christie’s have now firmly embraced online auctions, with the pandemic accelerating uptake significantly since the early months of 2020.
-This has enabled auction houses to retain some semblance of business as usual amid the disruption caused by Covid-19, and now, nearly two years later, online auctions are expected to account for 25% of all art sales by end-2021.
+This has enabled auction houses to retain some semblance of business as usual amid the disruption caused by Covid-19, and now, nearly two years later, online auctions are expected to account for 25% of all art sales by the end of 2021.